itsstatsofficer/forza-horizon-4-wheelspins/README.md

 ### More details about the dataset

-I misrecorded two credits spins from super wheelspins;
+I misrecorded two credits prizes from super wheelspins;
 I simply removed them from the database.

 I did get a cosmetic from a super wheelspin after I started recording the data.
-It is entry #65 in `wheelspins.txt`,
+It is row 64 in `wheelspins.txt`,
+recorded way before the batch of 250 super wheelspins that I spun afterwards.
-and I decided to simply ignore it, to simplify the analysis.
+I decided to simply ignore that wheel, to simplify the analysis.

-The dataset also records
-whether each spin was on the left, center, or right portion of a super wheelspin.
-This could be used,
-for example,
-to analyze whether these have different distributions from the others;
-or whether getting e.g. credits on the first spin influences the distribution in the other two.
+Since the dataset also records whether each spin was on the left, center, or right portion of a super wheelspin, we could also analyze, for example, whether getting e.g. credits on the left wheel influences the distribution in the other two.
-This would probably require more data though, and since I suspect the answer is "no" for both,
+This would probably require more data though, and since I suspect the answer is "no",
 I didn't bother.

 Frequency Distribution of Credit Prizes